 Like our characters discover in the story, we too are stronger and more adaptable than we might believe.

 Each of us has experienced painful ups and downs, challenges and struggles.
-We got through those, and we will get through this one too because we have the courage to face what comes and the self-belief to act.
-So as our littles, friends, and neighbors look to us as an example, let’s make sure HOPE is always our North Star.
+We got through those because we had the courage to face what comes and the self-belief to act.
+So in trying times, let’s make sure HOPE is always our North Star.

-As we ride through self-isolation and social distancing, it might be easy to feel alone.
-Remember that we are all part of one of the most amazing communities in the world.
+As we ride through uncertainty and what comes with it, it can be easy to feel alone.
+But remember that we are all part of one of the most amazing communities in the world.
 We writers bond online in groups, social media feeds, and forums, talking about characters, books, and the writing path.
-We can help each other through this if we stay connected.
-Becca and I are in many places on social media.
+We can help each other through many things by staying connected.
+For example, Becca and I are in many places on social media.
 Please reach out if you need to!

 My friend Jami Gold has a terrific post on how to move forward as writers, manage stress, and connect with the outside world even when we’re stuck at home.
 She’s brought together fun things to experience online and things to do together as a family.
 I urge you to pop by and to pass on the link to others who will find these ideas helpful.